NehalSolanki28/NehalSolanki28/README.md

 * 🕹  Wordpress

+##
-- 🌱 I’m currently working on  MERN Development
+- 🌱 I’m currently learning  MERN Development.
+- 👯 I’m looking to collaborate on Web Developer.
 - 📫 How to reach me: nehalsolanki69@gmail.com
 - ⚡ Fun fact: I like playing outdoor games and reading books.